t-clark04/bayesian.gtheory/README.md

 Column names passed into the function must follow C++ naming conventions (i.e. only letters, numbers, or underscores; no spaces or hyphens!).

-Furthermore, the number of threads used for within-chain parallelization is set to 2 by default and cannot be changed.
+The number of threads used for within-chain parallelization is set to 2 by default and cannot be changed.
 In general, the number of `cores` multiplied by the number of `threads` should not exceed the number of logical CPU cores in your operating system.
 Adjust the `cores` parameter accordingly!
-To check how many logical cores your operating system has, run parallel::detectCores() in the console.
+To check how many logical cores your operating system has, run `parallel::detectCores()` in the console.